osariemen1/PortfolioProjects/README.md

 # [Project 1:  COVID Population: Project Overview](https://github.com/osariemen1/PortfolioProjects)

-### Problem Statement: What is the Percentage of COVID cases globally and the Percentage of People Vaccinated globally?
+### Problem Statement: This project aims to find the percentage of people affected by COVID and the Vaccinated Population

 ### Tools and Techniques Used:
-- Excel
+- Excel: Conditional formatting
 - SQL
 - Tableau

 ### Dataset Overview:
 - The data set contains features such as:
+    - Dataset: Our World in Data
     - Total Cases of COVID
     - Total Deaths from COVID
     - The Percentage of Population affected by COVID